gyermich/neighborhood-map/README.md

 # Tokyo Sights Map

 This map shows a list of most popular Tokyo sightseeing places.
-This map is built with ReactJS, Forsquare API and react-google-maps that utilizes Google Maps JavaScript API.
+This map is built with ReactJS, Foursquare API and react-google-maps that utilizes Google Maps JavaScript API.

 ## How to get started: